-The main goal of the research was to determine whether it is possible to develop a real-time massive point cloud visualization system with support for visualization or real-time streamed data with support for multi-user viewing and labeling of the visualized data.
-Figure 2 shows the basic structure of the system: (1) Data Sender1 is a standalone application for reading raw sensor data and sending it to desired application, (2) Data Preparation Module is a server based application for acquiring the data, packaging the data into desired form and sending the data to (3) Data Storage module or (4) Data Visualization Module - a web application with support for WebGL for real-time visualization of point cloud data.
+The main goal was to determine whether it is possible to develop a real-time massive point cloud visualization system with support for visualization of real-time streamed data with support for multi-user viewing and labeling of the displayed data.
+Figure 2 shows the basic structure of the system: (1) Data Sender3 is a standalone application for reading raw sensor data and sending it to desired application, (2) Data Preparation Module is a server based application for acquiring the data, packaging the data into desired form and sending the data to (3) Data Storage module or (4) Data Visualization Module - a web application with support for WebGL for real-time visualization of point cloud data.
 The developed modules (2-4) are presented in more detail in the following subsections.

-Figure 2: The basic system structure.
+Fig. 2: The basic system structure.